 2. Give Them a Reason to Move

 This is a nice easy one, but it’s also one that can be quite effective.
 If you really want your baby to move forward, then simply give them a reason to do so.
 All you have to do is keep something out of reach.
 You’re basically going to try and bait your baby into crawling.

 Also, if you’re a really cruel person, you can always poke it along every time they get close to grabbing it.
-Of course, you will risk making your baby cry, but it you’re happy to take the risk, then feel free to do it.
+Of course, you will risk making your baby cry and turning them utterly evil, but that’s up to you.

 3. Crawling With a Towel